Introduction

 Defining Leadership

-Leadership is an art, a process of influencing others to achieve a common goal.
+Leadership is an art of influencing others to achieve a common goal.
 It’s about creating an environment where people feel valued and empowered to contribute their best.
 It’s the ability to inspire and guide individuals toward achieving the shared vision.
 It requires competency, credibility, and empathy.

 Leadership styles, on the other hand, are the methods and approaches a leader uses to achieve this influence.
-These styles can vary greatly depending on various factors like personality, industry, organizational culture, and more.
+These styles can vary greatly depending on personality, industry, organizational culture, and more factors.

 Major Leadership Styles

-Understanding the most common leadership styles is a pivotal step in describing your own.
+Understanding the most common leadership styles is pivotal in describing your own.
 Here’s a brief overview of some major styles and their unique characteristics :

 Describing Your Leadership Style